 Breast Implant Removal & Replacement

-Breast implant removal surgery is performed under general anaesthesia and usually takes one to two hours.
-It is usually performed as day surgery.
+Surgery is performed under general anaesthesia and usually takes one to two hours, performed as day surgery.

 Removal with Capsulectomy